Chapter 18.16

 D. Variance Procedure.

 a.
-The board of adjustment shall hear and decide requests for variances from the requirements of this chapter.
+The planning commission shall hear and decide requests for variances from the requirements of this chapter.

 b.
 The city council shall hear and decide appeals when it is alleged there is an error in any requirement, decision or determination made by the floodplain administrator in the enforcement or administration of this chapter.

 c.
-Those aggrieved by the decision of the board of adjustment on a variance application may appeal such decision to the city council.
+Those aggrieved by the decision of the planning commission on a variance application may appeal such decision to the city council.
 The decision of the city council is final unless, within 20 days from the date of the action, an aggrieved party or persons obtains a writ of certiorari from the superior court in and for Benton County for the purpose of review of the action taken.

 d.
-In reviewing variance applications, the board of adjustment shall consider all technical evaluations, relevant factors, and standards specified in this chapter, and:
+In reviewing variance applications, the planning commission shall consider all technical evaluations, relevant factors, and standards specified in this chapter, and:

 i.
 The danger that materials may be swept onto other lands to the injury of others.